Do I Need a Visa? If You’re a U.S. Citizen, You Do to Visit These Countries

 Australia

 Before heading to the Land Down Under, travelers with U.S. passports must apply for an electronic authorization from the Australian government known as the Electronic Travel Authority (ETA).
-You can apply for an Australian ETA online up to—but no later than—24 hours in advance of your departure; as of April 2022, the ETA can be completed via the AustralianETA app, a product of the Australian government.
+You can apply for an Australian ETA online up to—but no later than—24 hours in advance of your departure.
+As of April 2022, the ETA can be completed via the AustralianETA app, a product of the Australian government.
 Electronic tourist visas are valid for one year and permit multiple stays of up to 90 days in Australia.
-The fee is $150 Australian (roughly US$100).
+The fee is $150 Australian (about US$100).

 Bolivia